 Last week, I participated in the 4th annual Intelligent Content Conference helmed by Scott Abel and Ann Rockley.
-The intense Palm Springs sun bathed the event in a lovely glow, but I didn't see much of it.
-The presentations and community of smart people captured my attention and left my mind steeped in ideas.
-I'm sharing a few of the takeaways that excite me most.
+The intense Palm Springs sun bathed the event in a lovely glow, but I didn’t see much of it.
+The presentations and community of smart people captured my attention and left my mind steeped in insights and ideas.
+I’m sharing a few of the takeaways that excite me most.

 In her keynote “Collaboration Nation,” Kristina Halvorson reminded us that the junkpile of content on the interwebs hurts all of us.
 Most of it is not worth finding, and the stuff that is worth finding is buried, lost, and unappreciated.
 While those of us who care about content see the potential for it to be a treasure, not trash, at times the problems stacked against us seem overwhelming.
 So, we need each other to press through them.

 I believe that the more we talk about the value of what we do and inspire each other to solve different hard content problems, the more we’ll make content reach its potential for our organizations—and for the interwebs as a whole.
 Plus, content professionals will get the recognition they deserve.